-We actively encourage all tenants to attend our Annual Tenants Conference to comment on our rent review proposals.
-Opportunities to provide feedback on the rent proposals are also available via our December Newsletter, our website or by contacting a member of staff directly.
+Every tenant is encouraged to attend our Annual Tenant Conference to comment on our rent review proposals.
+Opportunities to provide feedback on the rent proposals are also available via our Winter Newsletter, our website or by contacting a member of staff directly.

-7.3 Services Charges
+7.3 Service Charges

 Your tenancy agreement may refer to an amount for services charges.
-Service charges are paid for things like stair cleaning, gardening and window cleaning.
+Service charges are paid for things like stair and window cleaning, and environmental services.